verdaccio/verdaccio/website/versioned_docs/version-5.x/plugins.md

 ### Storage Configuration {#storage-configuration}

+:::caution

+If the `store` property is defined in the `config.yaml` file, the `storage` property is being ignored.

+:::caution

-This is an example how to set up a storage plugin.
+Example how to set up a storage plugin.
 All storage plugins must be defined in the **store** namespace.

 ```yaml
 store: